Thomas and The Way

 KNOW YOURSELF

 Saying 3.
-“When you come to know yourselves,” seems to be the crux of the situation for everyone.
-How indeed do you come to know yourself?
+“When you come to know yourselves” seems to be the crux of the situation for everyone.
+How, indeed, do you come to know yourself?
 What is this process?
-How does this happen, and what is important?
+How does this happen, and what is essential?

 Walking in the Way orders the process of knowing by planting good seeds in fertile soil, nourishing the seed (giving attention), and being willing to accept the harvest when it arrives.
-By natural consequence, enlightenment into the spirit moves forward one day at a time.
-Sowing the good seed, sowing by prayer, speaking the Word, and even positive speech can lead to a better application and will further revelation.
-These three basic elements foster the daily work that yields the best sort of progress.
+As a natural consequence, enlightenment in the spirit moves forward one day at a time.
+Sowing the good seed, sowing by prayer, speaking the Word, and even positive speech can lead to a better application and will develop deeper revelation.
+These three fundamental elements foster the daily work that yields the best progress.
 The daily pathway remains cognitively continual.
-Pathway forms a natural continuity from day to day, which provides natural velocity or impetus to the spiritual walk.
+Pathway forms a natural spiritual continuity from day to day, which provides natural velocity or impetus for your journey.

-It should be mentioned again that walking in the Way emphasizes positive attributes.
-These attributes might focus on productive daily life within a business, speaking a good word within relationships, focusing on fatherhood or motherhood, and many other positive examples might be given.
+It should be mentioned again that walking in the Way emphasizes a positive approach.
+Even if the workers are clearing trash out of the field, does not mean the eventual plowing and seeding of the field will not yield a crop.
 Walking in the Way is not intended to be a walk of drudgery always revealing but another problem.
-Its intent is resolution-oriented toward the overall message of joy, love, and forgiveness which sets free.
+Its intent is resolution-oriented toward the overall message of joy, love, and forgiveness, which sets us free.
+It is the spirit that doeth the work.

 Sow for application as well as a revelation;